 Two-factor authentication (2FA) is the way to keep online accounts secure.
 It is the easiest and most secure way to keep online accounts secure.
-It works by sending an OPT or code if someone tries to access the account.
-The account will not log in until you did not put code.
+It works by sending an OTP or code if someone tries to access the account.
+The account will not log in until enter the code.
 The 2FA Google Authenticator application does not allow you to log in to the account till you don’t put the secret code.

 How to set up two-factor authentication on all your online accounts

 In this article, we will see Google Authenticator.
 We will also see that there is an easy way to transfer apps to a new phone if you have access to your old one.

 Google authenticator allows the user to make a 2FA by using their phone to scan a QR code.
 The QR code is generated by the app on a separate device.
 It is a comparatively easy process to move the app to a new phone.

 2FA uses security keys that are specially for each piece of hardware.
 We cannot reinstall google authenticator to the new phone easily. for this you have to transfer keys to the new application.

 Transfer Your Authenticators Keys Via Android

 If a user has two phones it can transfer accounts to the new phone.
 This process can be done by exporting them via QR code that is generated by the authenticator.
 Follow the following pictorial guide.

 Else you can follow the detailed step by step guide to move google authenticator 2FA code to new phones.

 - Open Authenticator on your old phone.